 It looks terribly alike most seaside cities if you go to the beach, and if you choose to spend your time in the centre of the city, you’ll feel like exploring an old European town.
 The place is unexpectedly beautiful and the people are friendly.
 Find out how to spend 2 days in Odessa, Ukraine.

-Please note the local currency, which is Ukrainian Hryvnia (UAH).
+Please note the local currency, which is the Ukrainian Hryvnia (UAH).
 At the moment of writing 1 EUR = 30.6135 UAH You can exchange all major currencies there (Eur, USD, etc)

 How to get to Odessa, Ukraine?